Henselian schemes in positive characteristic: Appendix: Henselian rings

 Hence can find some $R_{\mathbf{P}}$ which is \Et over $R$, with $R/IR \simeq R_{\mathbf{P}}/IR_{\mathbf{P}}$, so that $V_{R_{\mathbf{P}}}=\spec(R_{\mathbf{P}})$, by applying \cite[Corollary 8.3.4]{ega43} to $V_S$ and $V$.
 Then $R_{\mathbf{P}}$ is the $R'$ we desired to find (again by (i)).\end{proof}

 \corniceprops \begin{proof}

 We first verify the first half of condition (i) of Lemma~\ref{lem:getbiggeret} for the properties of being quasi-finite, flat, or smooth.

-In \cite[Section 6.2]{ega2}, a morphism $f$ is defined to be quasi-finite at a point $x$ if it is isolated in its fiber $f^{-1}(f(x))$.
-The openness of the locus of such points is shown in \cite[Corollary 13.1.4]{ega43}, and the ind-constructibility of this locus is shown in \cite[Proposition 9.3.2]{ega43}.
+In \cite[Section 6.2]{ega2}, a finite type morphism $f$ is defined to be quasi-finite at a point $x$ if it is isolated in its fiber $f^{-1}(f(x))$.
+The openness of the locus of such points is shown in \cite[Corollary 13.1.4]{ega43}, and the local constructibility of this locus is shown in \cite[Proposition 9.6.1]{ega43}.

-The openness of the flat locus of a finitely presented morphism (i.e., the locus in the source where the map of local rings is flat) is shown in \cite[Theorem 11.3.1]{ega43}, and the ind-constructibility of this locus is shown in \cite[Proposition 11.2.8]{ega43}.
+The openness of the flat locus of a finitely presented morphism (i.e., the locus in the source where the map of local rings is flat) is shown in \cite[Theorem 11.3.1]{ega43}, and the local constructibility of this locus is shown in \cite[Proposition 11.2.8]{ega43}.

-Finally, the smooth locus of a morphism is defined to be open in \cite[Definition 17.3.7]{ega44}, and this locus is shown to be ind-constructible in \cite[Proposition 17.7.11]{ega44} .
+Finally, the smooth locus of a morphism is defined to be open in \cite[Definition 17.3.7]{ega44}, and this locus is shown to be locally constructible in \cite[Proposition 17.7.11]{ega44} .

 It is then not difficult to verify that the second half of condition (i) and conditions (ii) and (iii) of Lemma~\ref{lem:getbiggeret} are true if $\mathbf{P}$ is the property of being quasi-finite, flat, or smooth.\end{proof}